 - When a friend falls down, challenge yourself to be the first to extend a hand.

 - When each day has ended, challenge yourself to appreciate that you have done your very best.
-(Angel and I discuss this in more detail in the “Self-Love” chapter of the NEW edition of 1,000 Little Things Happy, Successful People Do Differently.)
+(Marc and I discuss this in more detail in the “Self-Love” chapter of the NEW edition of 1,000 Little Things Happy, Successful People Do Differently.)